technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 3.md

 2. A Microsoft 365 tenant with Teams and SharePoint

 3. Power Automate access with basic flow permissions

+# Architecture Diagram

+![A screenshot of a phone AI-generated content may be incorrect.](./media/Arch.png)

 # Key Personas